-Technology such as webcams and microphones can be complicated but it’s important that it’s working properly to ensure you get the most out of your interview.
+Technology, such as webcams and microphones, can be complicated but it’s important that it’s working properly to ensure you get the most out of your interview.
 To mitigate this scenario, test your microphone and camera ahead of your interview.
-It may be worth doing a quick practice call with a friend or some video call platforms have a testing feature, where you can check your web camera and microphone.
-It is also be worth cleaning your camera lens to ensure that your picture is clear, it’s surprising how much this can help.
+It may be worth doing a quick practice call with a friend.
+Alternatively, some video call platforms have a testing feature where you can check your web camera and microphone.
+It is also worth cleaning your camera lens to ensure that your picture is clear.
+It’s surprising how much this can help.

 Fully Charged You don’t want to be mid-way into your interview and all of a sudden your device shuts off.
 If you are using a mobile phone for your video interview, this can be very draining on your phone battery.
-It may be best to have it on charge, during the interview.
-If you are working on your laptop, just ensure that it is fully charged ahead of your interview, and again keep it connected to power if possible.
+It may be best to have it on charge during the interview.
+If you are working on your laptop, ensure that it is fully charged ahead of your interview and keep it connected to power if possible.

 It is easy to lose focus during an interview, especially, when you are doing it from the comfort of your own home.
 With this sense of familiarity and comfort, it is easy to fall into an overly casual way.
-Slouched with your eyes drifting off screen will affect the impression that you giving to the interviewees.
-It is important to remember that this is still a job interview and you want to convey the same level of interest you would have in a face-to-face interview for the video interview.
-It might help you to keep in the mind the below principals for your video interview:
+Slouched with your eyes drifting off screen will affect the impression that you are giving to the interviewer.
+It is important to remember that this is still a job interview and you want to convey the same level of interest you would have in a face-to-face interview.
+It might help you to keep in the mind the principles below for your video interview:

 As we are all using video calls to socialise with friends and family, your username and profile picture may not be your real name or it might even be a funny picture.
-Although this might have provided great entertainment in your family quiz night the weekend prior, you don’t want it to take the focus away from what you can offer to a role.
-Be sure to have a professional or generic background for your interview to ensure all the focus is on you.
+Although this might have provided great entertainment in your family quiz night, you don’t want it to take the focus away from what you can offer in the role.
+You should ensure you have a professional or generic background for your interview to ensure all the focus is on you.